 11.3B.1 Within 90 days from the adoption of this program, fund a study to develop statements of wildlife and/or wildlife habitat losses at the Cascade hydro project.
 These statements shall take into account all existing information pertinent to the project area and shall address both realized and potential positive and negative effects.
-Loss statements shall be submitted to the statements shall be submitted to the Council for review and adoption into Table 11-4.
+Loss statements shall be submitted to the Council for review and adoption into Table 11-4.